MichalOpoka/ecfr/cfr/title-45-Public-Welfare/subtitle-A-Department-Health-Human-Services/subchapter-B-Requirements-Relating-Health-Care-Access/part-158-Issuer-Use-Premium-Revenue-Reporting-Rebate-Requirements/subpart-A-Disclosure-Reporting/section-158.150.md

 ##### § 158.150 Activities that improve health care quality. #####

-Link to an amendment published at 87 FR 27393, May 6, 2022.

-(a) *General requirements.* The report required in § 158.110 of this subpart must include expenditures for activities that improve health care quality, as described in this section.
+(a) *General requirements.* The report required in § 158.110 must include expenditures directly related to activities that improve health care quality, as such activities are described in this section.

 (b) *Activity requirements.* Activities conducted by an issuer to improve quality must meet the following requirements: